The Complexity of Drawing Graphs on Few Lines and Few Planes: Introduction

-\paragraph{Parameterized complexity of computing the line cover numbers in 2D and 3D.} It follows from the inclusion $\mathrm{NP}\subseteq\erclass$ that the decision problems $\rho^1_2(G)\le k$ and $\rho^1_3(G)\le k$ are NP-hard if $k$ is given as a part of the input.
-On the positive side, in Section~\ref{s:fpt}, we show that both problems are fixed-parameter tractable.
+\subparagraph*{Parameterized complexity of computing the line cover numbers in 2D and 3D.} It follows from the inclusion $\cNP\subseteq\erclass$ that the decision problems~\enquote{$\rho^1_2(G)\le k$?} and~\enquote{$\rho^1_3(G)\le k$?} are \cNP-hard if $k$ is given as a part of the input.
+On the positive side, in Section~\ref{s:fpt}, we show that both problems are fixed-parameter tractable (FPT).
 To this end, we first describe a linear-time kernelization procedure that reduces the given graph to one of size $O(k^4)$.
-Then, in $k^{O(k^2)}$ time, we carefully solve the problem on this reduced instance by using the exponential-time decision procedure for the existential theory of the reals by Renegar~\cite{Renegar92a,Renegar92b,Renegar92c} as a subroutine.
+Then, in $k^{O(k^2)}$ time, we carefully solve the problem on this reduced instance by using the exponential-time decision procedure for the existential theory of the reals by Renegar~\cite{Renegar92a,Renegar92b,Renegar92c} (see Theorem~\ref{thm:renegar} in Section~\ref{s:rho1213}) as a subroutine.
 To the best of our knowledge, this is the first application of Renegar's algorithm for obtaining an FPT result, in particular, in the area of graph drawing where FPT algorithms are widely known.

-Note for comparison that the decision problem $\slop(G)\le k$ for each fixed $k$ is shown to be in NP~\cite{Hoffmann17}.
+For comparison note that, for every fixed $k$, the decision problem~\enquote{$\slop(G)\le k$?} is in \cNP~\cite{Hoffmann17}.

-\paragraph{Realizability of $\rho^1_d$-optimal drawings.} Since $\erclass$ belongs to $\mathrm{PSPACE}$ (as shown by Canny~\cite{Canny88}), the parameters $\rho^1_d(G)$ for both $d=2$ and $3$ are computable in polynomial space.
-We show, however, that \emph{constructing} a $\rho^1_2$-optimal drawing of a given planar graph $G$ can be an unfeasible task by the following reason: There is a planar graph $G$ such that every $\rho^1_2$-optimal drawing of $G$ requires irrational coordinates (see Theorem~\ref{thm:irrational-coord-graph}).
+\subparagraph*{Realizability of $\rho^1_d$-optimal drawings.} Since $\erclass$ belongs to $\cPSPACE$ (as shown by Canny~\cite{Canny88}), the parameters $\rho^1_d(G)$ for both $d=2$ and $3$ are computable in polynomial space.
+We show, however, that \emph{constructing} a $\rho^1_2$-optimal drawing of a given planar graph $G$ can be an unfeasible task by the following reason: there is a planar graph $G$ such that every $\rho^1_2$-optimal drawing of $G$ requires irrational coordinates (see Theorem~\ref{thm:irrational-coord-graph}).

 This result shows that, even if a graph $G$ is known to be drawable on $k$ lines, it may happen that $G$ does not admit a $k$-line drawing on the integer grid.
 Nevertheless, in FPT time we are always able to produce a \emph{combinatorial description} of an optimal drawing (see Theorem~\ref{thm:fpt-main^2}).